jonluca/blog/_posts/2019-07-28-tech-offers.md

 * $160,000 equity/4 years, 1 year cliff then quarterly
 * $60,000 signing

 These are all pre-negotiation figures.
 All offers were raised significantly post negotiation.
-Hopefully you can use them as a reference point for other companies, especially FLAAMG and unicorn status companies.
+Hopefully you can use them as a reference point for other companies, especially FLAAG and unicorn status companies.

 For instance, one of the offers above was negotiated to: